This post may contain affiliate links

 These pads are formulated with Glycolic Acid, a powerful Alpha Hydroxy Acid and Fruit Acid blend.
 They are smaller and smelt nice than the L’Oreal pads.
 These are dupes of the Nip and Fab pads at a good cost of £2.49 for sixty pads.
 But I did not feel that there were as effective as the L’Oreal ones.
 So after they are finished up, I will not be replacing.

 This 7% toning solution offers mild exfoliation for improved skin radiance and visible clarity.
 The formula also improves the appearance of skin texture with continued use.
 This formula contains a studied Tasmanian Pepperberry derivative to help reduce irritation associated with acid use.
 This derivative is of plant origin and varies in colour seasonally and this colour variation may be apparent in the formula from time to time.
 The formula is further supported with inclusion of ginseng root and aloe vera for both visible radiance and soothing benefits.
-This is £6.80 for 240 ml and lasted me.
+This is £6.80 for 240 ml.
 I liked this, no smell, easy to use, and I could be re-purchasing this in the future after this trial.
 However, after I initially started using this I had to pause after four days.
 My face flared up and I needed to give it a rest.
 Maybe using this in both the am and pm was too much.

 Nip And Fab Glycolic Fix Cleansing Pads